ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

      - Has chest pain that occurs with minimal physical activity, such as walking only a short distance.
 After a brief rest, the pain goes away.
 The person avoids most physical activities because of the pain.
      - 0.167 (0.11–0.24)

 Heart failure estimates were split into asymptomatic, mild, moderate, and severe heart failure based on the standard GBD 2019 approach to  analysis of MEPS data, with the exception of Chagas disease.
 MEPS is the only available population-based source that links EQ5D to ICD codes, allowing the application of GBD’s standard disability methods.
-For Chagas, which is not represented in MEPS, we based the severity splits on a meta-analysis of NYHA class among persons diagnosed with heart failure due to Chagas disease in areas where Chagas is endemic_.
+For Chagas, which is not represented in MEPS, we based the severity splits on a meta-analysis of NYHA class among persons diagnosed with heart failure due to Chagas disease in areas where Chagas is endemic.
 Disability weights were established for these severities using the standard approach for GBD 2020.

 .. list-table:: Severity distribution for heart failure
    :widths: 15 25 12